UAA Stock Price Today (May 2026) — Under Armour, Inc. Analysis & Key Metrics 2026-05-22

-Under Armour, Inc. (UAA) is trading at $6.36, up 0.71% today (as of April 2026).
-The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.
+Under Armour, Inc. (UAA) is trading at $5.50, up 3.38% today (as of May 2026).
+The stock continues to show pressure below major moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.

 - The fundamental picture, based on the latest financial filings, is nuanced: solid revenue growth (-5.20% YoY) alongside significant competitive pressures.